StefanSilver/dtlpy-documentation/docs_build/tutorials_templates/applications/debug_spa/chapter.md

 ### Item Viewer Example

-Here is an example of a basic Item Viewer App written in html & javascript _(We trust that you're better than us and can write better code than this using something like React/Vue etc.)_
+Here is an example of a basic Item Viewer Application written in HTML & javascript (*We trust that you're better than us and can write better code than this using something like React/Vue etc.*).

-_This following item viewer example supports images only._
+**Note:** This following Item viewer example supports images only.

 `index.html`